Deleting edges to restrict the size of an epidemic: Introduction

 Later in this paper, we will exploit two useful properties that follow from the definition of a tree decomposition: \begin{enumerate} \item If $v \in \mathcal{D}(t)$ and $t'$ is a child of $t$ with $v \notin \mathcal{D}(t')$, then any path in $G$ from $v$ to a vertex $w \in V_{t'}$ must include at least one vertex of $\mathcal{D}(t) \setminus \{v\}$. \item If $t \in T$ and $t_1,t_2$ are children of $t$, then any path in $G$ from a vertex $v_1 \in V_{t_1}$ to a vertex $v_2 \in V_{t_2}$ must contain at least one vertex from $\mathcal{D}(t)$. \end{enumerate}

-Although it is NP-hard to determine the treewidth of an arbitrary graph \cite{arnborg87}, it is shown in \cite{bodlaender93} that the problem of determining whether a graph has treewidth at most $w$, and if so computing a tree-decomposition of width at most $w$, can be solved in linear time for any constant $w$.
+Although it is NP-hard to determine the treewidth of an arbitrary graph \cite{arnborg87}, it is shown in \cite{bodlaender93} that the problem of determining whether a graph has treewidth at most $w$, and if so computing a tree-decomposition of width at most $w$, can be solved in linear time for any constant $w$ (although the running time depends exponentially on $w$).

-\begin{thm}[Bodlaender \cite{bodlaender93}] For each $w \in N$, there exists a linear time algorithm, that tests whether a given graph $G = (V, E)$ has treewidth at most $w$, and if so, outputs a tree decomposition of $G$ with treewidth at most $w$. \end{thm}
+\begin{thm}[Bodlaender \cite{bodlaender93}] For each $w \in N$, there exists a linear-time algorithm, that tests whether a given graph $G = (V, E)$ has treewidth at most $w$, and if so, outputs a tree decomposition of $G$ with treewidth at most $w$. \end{thm}

 A special kind of tree decomposition, known as a \emph{nice tree decomposition}, was introduced by Kloks \cite{kloks94}.
 The nodes in such a decomposition can be partitioned into four types (examples in Figure \ref{fig:nodeTypes}): \begin{description} \item[Leaf nodes:] $t$ is a leaf in $T$. \item[Introduce nodes:] $t$ has one child $t'$, such that $\mathcal{D}(t') \subset \mathcal{D}(t)$ and $|\mathcal{D}(t)| = |\mathcal{D}(t')| + 1$. \item[Forget nodes:] $t$ has one child $t'$, such that $\mathcal{D}(t') \supset \mathcal{D}(t)$ and $|\mathcal{D}(t)| = |\mathcal{D}(t')| - 1$. \item[Join nodes:] $t$ has two children, $t_1$ and $t_2$, with $\mathcal{D}(t_1) = \mathcal{D}(t_2) = \mathcal{D}(t)$. \end{description}